-In the latest edition of our new Android apps of the month feature we've found an exciting social platform made by Google (no, not that social platform), a faster method for responding to messages and possibly the best way to share and search for GIFs.
-Check out all our picks for the new apps you must install in June 2016 below and head further down for previous months' additions.
+In the latest edition of our new Android apps of the month feature, we've found a must-try photo-editing app, a brilliant messaging hub from BlackBerry, and a fun but educational way to discover the Himalayas.
+Check out all our picks for the new apps you must install in August 2016 below and head further down for previous months' additions.